-After arriving in Stockholm, clearing customs and taking the long walk through baggage claim, I headed to the ARN Express – an express train that connects the international airport to the central station in downtown Stockholm.
+After arriving in Stockholm, clearing customs and taking the long walk through baggage claim, I headed to the ARN Express.
+This express train connects the international airport to the central station in downtown Stockholm.
 I love quick City/Airport connections – it’s almost critical when doing weekend trips like this.
 I’ve can’t tell you how much I love the Heathrow Express or the Shanghai Maglev.

 I decided to purchase my ARN Express Tickets online before departure.
-It’s great because you don’t need a paper ticket (with the online version at least) and you don’t even need to print a receipt (although I did, just in case the system didn’t work right).
+It’s great because you don’t need a paper ticket and you don’t even need to print a receipt (although I did, just in case the system didn’t work right).
 All you need to do is have with you the credit card which you purchased your tickets (online).
-As the ticket checker comes through you just hand her (or him, but on both my inbound and outbound two young women check my travel credentials) the credit card you used and you are good to go.
+As the ticket checker comes through you just hand them the card you used and you are good to go.

 As I entered the station, I saw the train just pulling out.
 Luckily, the train was running every 8-10 minutes that time of day.
 I sat down and waited.
 Several people came running down the stairs and were visibly agitated that the train wasn’t there waiting for them.